Research addresses concerns about reduced harvests of corn and other cereal grasses.

 Founded in 1998, the Donald Danforth Plant Science Center is a not-for-profit research institute with a mission to improve the human condition through plant science.
 Research, education and outreach aim to have impact at the nexus of food security and the environment and position the St. Louis region as a world center for plant science.
 The Center’s work is funded through competitive grants from many sources, including the National Institutes of Health, U.S. Department of Energy, National Science Foundation, and the Bill & Melinda Gates Foundation.
 Follow us on Twitter at @DanforthCenter.

-University of Delaware The University of Delaware (UD), founded in 1743, is the eighth oldest university in the country.
+The University of Delaware (UD), founded in 1743, is the eighth oldest university in the country.
 UD’s storied tradition of academic excellence continues today in both the classroom and laboratory, with consistent ranking among the top 30 public universities.
 Beyond its Georgian-inspired main campus in Newark, Delaware, UD has locations across the state—in Wilmington, Dover, Georgetown and Lewes.

 UD is a state-assisted, privately governed institution and one of a select group of institutions in the nation to hold the triple Land-Grant, Sea-Grant and Space-Grant designation.
 The Carnegie Foundation for the Advancement of Teaching classifies UD as a doctoral university with highest research activity—a designation accorded less than 3 percent of U.S. colleges and universities.
 UD also has received the Carnegie Foundation’s Community Engagement classification for its deep engagement with local, regional, national and global communities.